XiaoDongZheng1234/CGCPs/README.md

 <br> In order to facilitate the operation and reduce the amount of computation, before started CGCP，you can select loci that you intrested in.
 >> Prepared genotype/sequencing data to plain text PLINK format(.ped/.map/.hwe).
 Test files are showed in "Test documents" folder named "select-interested-loci(.ped/.map/.hwe)".
 * **Running CGCP**
 <br> The ruuning command and its usage warinings are as follow.
 You can also read the detail in this repository ("CGCP.pl.txt").
-After running CGCP with the test file, the generated file is named "CGCP-test.txt".
+After running CGCP with the test file, the generated file is named "CGCP-test.txt".Test documents were performed by Perl 5.01.
 ```perl
 #!/usr/bin/perl
 use strict;